marielgh/marielgh.github.io/nyctaxi.md

 ## New York City Taxi Trip Duration

+The objective is to build a model that predicts the total ride duration of taxi trips in New York City.
+The dataset was released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.

 This project consists of the following parts:
 - [Exploratory data analysis of the dataset](#exploratory-data-analysis)
 - [Feature extraction and engineering](#feature-engineering)